TyphoonEnigma/SMBv2/README.md

         return -1;
     }

-    // Non-blocking peek to see how much is waiting int peekLen = recv(gSock, outBuf, bufSize, MSG_DONTWAIT);
+    // Non-blocking peek to see if there's more data int peekLen = recv(gSock, outBuf, bufSize, MSG_DONTWAIT);
     if (peekLen > 0) {
         int realLen = recv(gSock, outBuf, peekLen, 0);